TimesGhana

 Nkrumah became the leader of the first African nation to gain independence and thus had a dream to lead the rest of Africa into a Marxist future and the emergence from colonialism.
 He knew this could not be achieved without Ghana becoming a sovereign State.
 This further struggle led to Ghana becoming a Republic in 1960 and Nkrumah becoming its President for life.

-But not too long after things became sour and a coup was organized to oust the President due to his authoritarian rule and a decline in the Ghanaian economy.
-While the President was away to China in 1966, he was overthrown and went straight into exile in Guinea.
+But not too long after, things became sour, and a coup was organized to oust the President due to his authoritarian rule and a decline in the Ghanaian economy.
+While the President was away in China in 1966, he was overthrown and went straight into exile in Guinea.

-Following this, Ghana faced several coups within a very short period yet the country’s democracy has stood the test of time.
-Over four decades the country had four republics with several leaders.
-Today, Ghana is one of the leading economies in Africa and is billed to become the fastest economy in the world in 2020.
+Following this, Ghana faced several coups within a very short period, yet the country’s democracy has stood the test of time.
+Over four decades, the country had four republics with several leaders.
+Today, Ghana is one of the leading economies in Africa and is billed to become the fastest economy in the world.

 Share This Article